cad0p/uu-afp-2021-team-proj-abbr/frontend/README.md

 ### Configure project

-- Run `npm install` to install all required dependencies
+2. Run `npm install` to install all required dependencies (step 1 is also run automatically with this command)
-- Run `npm run make:elm` to compile the Elm components into JS
+3. Run `npm run make:elm` to compile the Elm components into JS
-- If developing with VS Code, start a debugging session with `F5` (or via "Run and Debug" panel -> "Run Extension")
+4. If developing with VS Code, start a debugging session with `F5` (or via "Run and Debug" panel -> "Run Extension")

 ### Building Elm stuff